 I’ve done a bit of research with the help of Visit Guernsey and here’s what I discovered!

 Guernsey was not at all defended by Britain

-Four fifths of the children and almost half of Guernsey’s population were evacuated before the occupation.
-In actual fact, evacuation boats were still leaving the island when the German Air Force began their attack!
+In the end, four-fifths of the children and almost half of Guernsey’s population were evacuated before the occupation.
+In actual fact, evacuation boats were still leaving the island when the German Air Force began their invasion!

 Hitler wanted to create an “impregnable fortress”

 “The Germans laid barbed wire all along.
 They mined all the beaches.
 They set these gun positions all over, put up the lookout towers.
 Turned Guernsey into a Fortress”